pylint-dev/pylint-django/README.rst

 - add new model fields and these fields have a default value.
 According to `Django docs <https://docs.djangoproject.com/en/2.0/topics/migrations/#postgresql>`_ this may have performance penalties especially on large tables.
-The prefered way is to add a new DB column with ``null=True`` because it will be created instantly and then possibly populate the table with the desired default values.
+The preferred way is to add a new DB column with ``null=True`` because it will be created instantly and then possibly populate the table with the desired default values.
   Only the last migration from a sub-directory will be examined;